tencentyun/cloudgame-android-sdk/TcrSdk/Doc/Real-Time_Cloud_Rendering_SDK_Integration_Guide.md

 Make sure that you understand the business logic and frontend-backend interaction process of the Real-Time Cloud Rendering service, have activated the service, and have set up the business backend program (for more information, see [here](../README_EN-US.md)).

-# Steps for Integrating the Real-Time Cloud Rendering SDK
+# Steps for Integrating the Real-Time Cloud Rendering Android SDK

 1. Integrate the SDK.
 Import the following content into `build.gradle` of the application module: